bwplotka/bingo/README.md

 That's why we thought of building dedicated tool for this, allowing to use standard Go mechanisms like `go build` and `go get`.

-* tools pattern does not allow to pin multiple different versions of the same package (or multiple version of differnet packages within the same module).
+* `_tools` pattern does not allow to pin multiple different versions of the same package (or multiple version of different packages within the same module).

 In fact `bingo` is a little bit like extension of [this idea](https://github.com/golang/go/issues/25922#issuecomment-590529870).